LEATHER SELECTION, TYPES AND

 Pop's Leather only uses the finest

-leather is finished with a light polish which fills the skin's pores and
+is finished with a light polish which fills the skin's pores and provides

-presented to Pop's for inspection.
-Each hide is hand inspected and only full size
+effective resistance to dirt and stains.
+Each hide is hand inspected and only

 limit the size of leather pieces and lower quality coats will have multiple